 Asia Pacific Studies (Foundation Entry)

-Master the specialist language skills of Chinese, Japanese or Korean and set yourself apart from other graduates on our Asia Pacific Studies Foundation Entry programme.
+Master the specialist language skills of Chinese, Japanese, Korean or Russian and set yourself apart from other graduates on our Asia Pacific Studies Foundation Entry programme.

 Why study with us